“When faced with homelessness decisions become more black and white”

 Homelessness and housing insecurity are having a traumatic impact on the lives of hundreds of thousands of people.

-However this is not just the result of political decisions, but also moral failings.
+However this is not just the result of political decisions, or lack thereof, but also moral failings.
 We need to identify the causes and decisions behind the problems, and to plot ways towards a more just system where the home as a fundamental requirement for fruitful and fulfilling lives of both individuals and communities is given the priority and resources it deserves.

 This will demand a willingness to look critically at ourselves as christians and church communities, as well as society as a whole and to examine whether our behaviour is consistent with our espoused values.